Jos. A. Bank: 1886–1945: Beginnings and expansion

 Following World War II, there was a severe shortage of men's tailored clothing.
 A decision was made to specialize in that merchandise and to sell directly to the consumer, rather than wholesale.
 As a result, a deal was struck with a retailer, Louie's, Inc., in Washington, D.C., to sell their clothing.

 In 1954, Joseph Bank died, and the operation of the company was assumed by Howard Bank.

 By 1981, Jos.
 A. Bank had eleven retail stores and a growing catalog business.
 CEO Leonard Ginsberg (married to Mitzi, the daughter of Joseph and Anna Bank) decided to sell the company.
-Leonard was the last family member tied to the original Jos.
+Ginsberg was the last family member tied to the original Jos.
 A. Bank family business.
 That year, the company was purchased by the Quaker Oats Company and became part of their Specialty Retail group along with Eyelab and Brookstone.
-That relationship proved mutually beneficial, and by 1985, there were 25 stores.
+The relationship proved mutually beneficial, and by 1985, there were 25 stores.
 In 1986, Quaker decided to concentrate its efforts on its core businesses and Jos.
 A. Bank once again became a privately owned corporation.
 In 1992, their expansion included a franchise concept.
 Jos.
 A. Bank Clothiers became a publicly owned company in the Spring of 1994, trading its stock through the NASDAQ stock exchange (JOSB).

 In 1998, Jos.
 A. Bank Clothiers sold its manufacturing division and now out-sources its production.
 This has enabled the company to focus on its retail business.
 Much of the tailored clothing is “factory direct”.

 Jos.
 A. Bank launched its Internet site in August 1998.

+2013–2014: Botched acquisitions, then acquired by MW

 On 12 November 2013, Ricky Sandler, CEO of Eminence Capital LLC, published a letter he sent to Men's Wearhouse CEO Douglas Ewert discussing a merger with Jos.
-A. Bank Clothiers Inc as part of an ongoing attempt by JoS.
+A. Bank Clothiers Inc as part of an ongoing attempt by Jos.
 A. Bank to merge with Men's Wearhouse.
 In December 2013, Jos.
 A Bank turned down the takeover offer from competitor Men’s Wearhouse, saying the $1.54 billion bid was far too low.

-Attempted Eddie Bauer acquisition

 On February 14, 2014, Jos.
-A. Bank Clothiers announced plans to buy outdoor retailer Eddie Bauer in a $825 million deal.
-Men’s Wearhouse quickly filed a lawsuit to block the proposed deal, on the basis that it served only to make JoS.
+A. Bank Clothiers announced plans to buy outdoor retailer Eddie Bauer in an $825 million deal.
+Men’s Wearhouse quickly filed a lawsuit to block the proposed deal on the basis that it served only to make Jos.
 A. Bank an undesirable acquisition target.
-The lawsuit was expedited by Delaware Judge J. Travis Laster, who agreed that the Eddie Bauer deal was likely defensive posturing on the part of JoS.
+The lawsuit was expedited by Delaware Judge J. Travis Laster, who agreed that the Eddie Bauer deal was likely defensive posturing on the part of Jos.
 A. Bank.
 According to Laster, the Eddie Bauer transaction may well have fallen “outside the range of reasonableness.”
 Laster ordered Jos.
 A. Bank to submit documents pertaining to the acquisition and required it to notify Men’s Wearhouse at least 10 days before closing a deal with Eddie Bauer.